gunnar2k/react-phoenix-socket/README.md

 # React Phoenix Component

 A wrapper for `phoenix-socket` which makes it super-easy to connect to a Phoenix Channels backend, using React.
-Heavily inspired by (practically a fork) of [react-pusher](https://github.com/rainforestapp/react-pusher) by [Rainforest QA](https://github.com/rainforestapp). :beers:
+Heavily inspired by (practically a fork) of [react-pusher](https://github.com/rainforestapp/react-pusher) by [Rainforest QA](https://github.com/rainforestapp).

-## Installing :wrench:
+## Installing

 Get the package from `npm`.
 To install, run the following command in your terminal: